 As part of the New Year’s festivities, many people dress in brightly colored and sparkly outfits.
 Although not all of our companion animals enjoy dressing up, some of them truly enjoy the activity.
 If your pet falls in the latter category, get out your most vivid pet costumes and let them ham it up for the camera.

-No matter what cultural or religious holiday or holidays that your family celebrates, there are ways to include your furry, feathery, or scaled friends in the merriment.
-If you don’t have a pet of your own, be sure to contact the Brevard Humane Society or the Brevard County Sherriff’s Office to see if they have any events going on.
-In past years, these organizations have hosted events that included allowing local families to provide temporary foster care over the holidays, and having children come read Christmas and other holiday stories to dogs and cats that are in the shelter.
+No matter what cultural or religious holidays or holidays your family celebrates, there are ways to include your furry, feathery, or scaled friends in the merriment.
+If you don’t have a pet, contact the Brevard Humane Society or the Brevard County Sheriff’s Office to see if they have any events.
+In past years, these organizations have hosted events that included allowing local families to provide temporary foster care over the holidays and having children read Christmas and other holiday stories to dogs and cats in the shelter.

-If you are going out of town for the holidays and want to ensure that your pet is safe, secure, and happy at home, we’ve got you covered.
-Contact us at Space Coast Pet Services to set up a consultation.
+If you’re going out of town for the holidays and want to ensure your pet is safe, secure, and happy at home, we’ve got you covered.
+Contact Space Coast Pet Services to set up a consultation.

 Recent Comments